HUJI-Deep/inductive-pooling/README.md

 This repository contains scripts for reproducing the experiments in the paper [Inductive Bias of Deep Convolutional Networks through Pooling Geometry](https://arxiv.org/abs/1605.06743).

 ## Disclaimer
-Due to inherent randomness in the experiments, obtained results might slightly deviate from those reported in the paper.
+Due to inherent randomness in the experiments, obtained results might differ slightly from those reported in the paper.
 Qualitatively however, full compliance with the paper is expected.

 ## Installation